 The Dead Sea borders Israel, Jordan and Palestine’s West Bank and is famously know as being one of saltiest bodies of water on the planet.
 This hypersaline Sea is 9.6 times saltier than the ocean!
 Something people may not realise though is that it’s also the lowest place on earth at 429 metres below sea level.
 So if you want to reach an all new low, it’s the place to go…

 We travelled to and decided to swim at both Ein Bokek and Hamei Zohar beaches on the Israeli shoreline.
 They’re about a 1.5-2hr drive from Jerusalem which takes in spectacular views (stop off at Metsokei Dragot along the way for an incredible panorama!)
 The parking around the beaches is mostly paid around hotels but you can manage to find some free spaces for the cost conscious travellers as we did.
-The public beaches are just as perfect as any others and I was surprised how good the facilities were as well.
+The public beaches are just as perfect as any other Israel beach and I was surprised how good the facilities were as well.
 You can find changing rooms, toilets, showers, lifeguard stations and even large shade umbrellas in the water.
 We were there in mid September and gets pretty hot (40°c +) so around summer I’d suggest the best time of day is either morning or late afternoon.

 Now a few cautions about bathing in the Dead Sea.
 Because of the high levels of salt do not put your head or face in the water.
 It will sting, even just on your lips.
 If you get it in your eyes, even worse.
 Luckily the beaches have eye wash fountains which you should use immediately.
 Make sure you don’t ingest any water, even a mouthful or less can cause you to become seriously ill or possibly be fatal due to the extremely high level of minerals.
 If you do so accidentally, make sure you immediately see the life gaurds or first aid provider and they’ll be able to help.